entando/entando-docs/vuepress/docs/custom-resources/custom-resources.md

 ## The Core Entando Custom Resources

-The Entando Operator observes all the Core Entando Custom Resources one or more namespaces.
+The Entando Operator observes all the Core Entando Custom Resources in one or more namespaces.
 This means that if a Core Entando Custom Resource is created, updated or deleted, the Entando Operator will trigger a new run-to-completion Pod that will translate that state change into a state change in the actual Kubernetes Cluster.
 Often, this will result in the Deployment of one or more Docker images, but also one or more Services and sometimes and Ingress